MewsSystems/gitbook-connector-api/operations/restrictions.md

 ### Affected restrictions

-Merging algorithm will also replace _all_ exceptions with exceptions defined in the request.
-It will also remove exception if null is sent.
-This can potentially remove exceptions defined in Mews but not supported in other applications.

 Only restrictions created through the API are affected by this operation, _not_ restrictions created by the user within **Mews Operations**.
 Similarly, if a user creates a restriction in **Mews Operations**, this will _not_ affect restrictions created through the API.